-Competitive Positioning: Although annual cash bonus awards are discretionary, the Company believes it is necessary to consider total cash compensation received (i.e., salary and bonus) and compare this figure to the market median.
-According to data supplied by FWC, in 2013, with respect to total cash compensation paid to our executive officers who remained with the Company at the end of the year, the Company was positioned at 76% of the market median in part due to below target bonuses.
-We believe targeting the market median in total cash compensation allows us to attract and retain qualified personnel, and the Company's target total cash compensation was positioned at 91% of the market median in 2013.
+Competitive Positioning: Although annual cash bonus awards are discretionary, the Company believes it is necessary to consider total cash compensation received (i.e., salary and bonus) and compare this figure to the market median when setting target award levels.
+According to data supplied by FWC, in 2014, with respect to total cash compensation paid to our executive officers who remained with the Company at the end of the year, the Company was positioned at 87% of the market median.
+The Company's target total cash compensation was positioned at 105% of the market median in 2014.
+We believe targeting the market median in total cash compensation allows us to attract and retain qualified personnel.

-Plan mechanics: For the 2013 fiscal year, annual cash bonuses were determined in two parts at the sole discretion of the Compensation Committee for ultimate approval by the board of directors.
-Based primarily on the recommendation of FWC following their analysis of our peer group metrics, 60% of the cash bonus awards was determined by the 2013 Bonus Performance Metric Results, while the remaining 40% was subjectively determined by the Compensation Committee, considering the Company's overall performance in other areas.
+Plan mechanics: For the 2014 fiscal year, annual cash bonuses were determined in two parts at the sole discretion of the Compensation Committee for ultimate approval by the board of directors.
+Based primarily on the recommendation of FWC following their analysis of our peer group metrics, 60% of the cash bonus awards was determined by the objective 2014 Bonus Performance Metric Results (discussed below), while the remaining 40% was subjectively determined by the Compensation Committee, considering the Company's overall performance in other areas.
 Individual adjustments were made after considering input provided by Messrs.
-Foutch, Still and Buterbaugh regarding both Company performance in other areas as well as individual performance factors such as leadership, commitment, attitude, motivational effect, level of responsibility and overall contribution to Laredo's success (but excluding with respect to Mr. Foutch's own performance, which was solely determined by the Compensation Committee, and with respect to Messrs.
-Still's and Buterbaugh's performance, which were determined by the Compensation Committee has the ultimate discretion to recommend to the board of directors whether to award any, and the amount of, cash bonus awards, even if the Bonus Performance Metric Results do not satisfy the Bonus Performance Metric Targets.
+Foutch, Still and Buterbaugh regarding both Company performance in other areas as well as individual performance factors such as leadership, commitment, motivational effect, level of responsibility and overall contribution to Laredo's success (but excluding with respect to Mr. Foutch's own performance, which was solely determined by the Compensation Committee, and with respect to Messrs.
+Still's and Buterbaugh's performance, which were determined by the Compensation Committee based in part on the recommendations of Mr. Foutch).
+Although our cash bonus program includes the Company performance goals and objectives, our Compensation Committee has the ultimate discretion to recommend to the board of directors whether to award any, and the amount of, cash bonus awards, even if the Bonus Performance Metric Results do not satisfy the objective Bonus Performance Metric Targets.